 The Congress, on receiving back lash promised that none of these measures will be implemented without the concurrence of the Armed Forces.
 Yet, there are two inherent problems with this.

 Firstly, AFSPA was introduced in response to general breakdown of civil administration.
 It isn’t as if a military coup took over a legitimate civilian machinery.
 The Armed Forces still work under and in aid of the civil administration.
 For instance, after arresting a terror suspect, Amy has the right to interrogate the individual.
 Yet, he has to be handed over to the Police within 24 hours.
 Technically, none of the fundamental rights of the civilians are encroached upon.

 By acknowledging that AFSPA and human rights violations go hand-in-hand, Congress is seriously delegitimising India’s claim on Kashmir.
 This is practically parroting Pakistan’s slander of Indian forces committing ‘human rights violation’ in the valley.
 Is a national party of our country playing in the hands of the enemies of our nation?

 Secondly, it was a Congress government at centre who bought this legislation.
-It was the same government which was in power when the Kashmir Elections of 1987 were fixed.
+It was the same Government which was in power when they fixed the Kashmir Elections of 1987.
 These elections would have seen future militants coming into power as legitimate politicians in the valley.
 The disillusioned separatists then picked up arms in response to perceived Govt meddling in the valley.

 Withdrawal of the Clause